Imagine if you could have someone else go to work and send you the paycheck.

 While this is all pretty great, there is more than one challenge to this notion, and that’s what we are going to talk about today: what is required for a successful stock portfolio.

 Now, before we get into the details, let’s define what we mean by a “successful” stock portfolio.
-This isn’t one that wins over a short period of time or one that provides the absolute highest performance possible in the future.
+This one does not win over a short time or one that provides the absolute highest performance possible in the future.

 Diversification

-I’m sure you’ve probably heard this term before as it is one that gets thrown around a lot in investment circles.
+I’m sure you’ve probably heard this term before as it gets thrown around a lot in investment circles.
 Instead, let me offer a different definition – one that you may not have heard before.

 Diversification means holding investments in your portfolio that are not working.